AB 1454: A Turning Point in California Literacy & What Advocates Can Learn

 Provides funding for teacher training, administrator development, and high-quality instructional materials aligned with the science of reading.

-Once signed into law, AB 1454 will:
+Now signed into law, AB 1454 will:

 • Fund paid professional development for TK–5 teachers in evidence-based literacy practices.